ibm-cloud-docs/workload-protection/about.md

 Kubernetes security posture management, or KSPM, is the use of security automation tools to discover and fix security and compliance issues within a Kubernetes component.

-- KSPM provides processes and technologies to help secure a Kubernetes cluster or an Openshift cluster, and the workloads running within it.
+- KSPM provides processes and technologies to help secure a Kubernetes cluster or a {{site.data.keyword.redhat_openshift_notm}} cluster, and the workloads running within it.

 - KSPM continuously analyzes and evaluates the security of cluster components and their configurations, identifies potential vulnerabilities, and monitors for and responds to security incidents.